Educational Requirements

 -

-- Institute for Financial Management and Research (IFMR), Chennai
+- Institute of Financial Management and Research (IFMR), Chennai

 Fees

-The fees for courses and certifications required to become a Market Risk Analyst can vary widely depending on the institution, course level, and mode of study.
-Here's a general overview:
+The fees for courses and certifications required to become a Market Risk Analyst can vary widely depending on the institution, course type, and level of study.
+Here's a general overview of the fee structures:

 -